From Med Student to FY Doctor: 10 tips from Dr Kishan Rees

 7. If you are unsure – ask

 Don’t put too much pressure on yourself early on.
-There is no such thing as a silly question and asking for help is important as a junior doctor.
+There is no such thing as a silly question and asking for help is important as a Junior Doctor.
 If in doubt, approach senior colleagues; they were once in your shoes and will be expecting your queries.

 You’re not going to pick up absolutely everything in the first few months and put every piece of theory into practice.
 Asking that question is certainly more favourable over making a glaring error, especially in such a crucial stage of your career.
 It’s better to be safe than sorry.